The 5 Most Common Scams in Cancun And How to Avoid Them

 3. Major Scam in Souvenir and Gas Station Shops

-Unfortunately, this scam happened to my mum in my presence and it was very frustrating.
-We were in one of the shopping centers in the hotel zone, purchasing a souvenir, and my mum paid with a 500 MXN note waiting for the lady to give her her change.
-I was distracted looking elsewhere, not expecting what was coming.
+Unfortunately, this scam happened to my mum in my presence, and it was very frustrating.
+We were in one of the shopping centers in the hotel zone, purchasing a souvenir, and my mum paid with a 500 MXN note, waiting for the lady to give her her change.
+I was distracted, looking elsewhere, not expecting what was coming.

 However, after that episode, I heard more and more cases like mine.
-This is especially true in Gas Station when you pay with a 500 MXN.
+This is especially true in a Gas Station when you pay with a 500 MXN.

-Usually they come back with a smaller change insisting that you pay with a 200 MXN note, instead.
+Usually, they come back with a smaller change, insisting that you pay with a 200 MXN note instead.

 So the lesson here is to never let the guard down.
 Don’t get distracted.
-Also, familiarizing with Mexican bill notes and knowing their value in your currency is helpful.
+Also, familiarizing yourself with Mexican bill notes and knowing their value in your currency is helpful.

 If something like this happens to you, make sure you report it to the authorities.